-Parameter Description Security Level Type CPPM Server for AirGroup CoA For information on configuring outcome learners and Configuring on For information on configuring external servers, see Configuring an External Server for Authentication on page 158.
+Parameter Description Security Level Type RADIUS Server LDAP Server CPPM Server for AirGroup CoA For information on configuring external servers, see Configuring an External Server for Authentication on page 156.
 To use an internal server, select Internal server and add the clients that are required to authenticate with the internal RADIUS server.
 Click the Users link to add the users.
-For information on adding a user, see Managing OAW-IAP Users on page 141.
+For information on adding a user, see Managing OAW-IAP Users on page 139.
 If an external server is selected, you can also configure another authentication server.
 Load balancing Set this to Enabled if you are using two RADIUS authentication servers, so that the load across the two RADIUS servers is balanced.
-For more information on the dynamic load balancing mechanism, see Dynamic Load Balancing between Two Authentication Servers on page 155.
-Enterprise, Personal, and Open security levels.
-Reauth interval Specify a value for Reauth interval .
-When set to a value greater than zero, APs periodically reauthenticate all associated and authenticated clients.
-Enterprise, Personal, and Open security levels.
+For more information on the dynamic load balancing mechanism, see Dynamic Load Balancing between Two Authentication Servers on page 153.
+Enterprise, Personal, and Oper security levels.
+Reauth interval Specify a value for Reauth interval.
+When set to a value greater than zero, APs periodically reauthenticate all associated and authenticated clients.Enterprise, Personal, and O security levels.
 Blacklisting To enable blacklisting of the clients with a specific number of authentication failures, select Enabled from the Blacklisting drop-down list and specify a value for Max authentication failures .
 The users who fail to authenticate the number of times specified in Max authentication failures field are dynamically blacklisted.
-Enterprise, Personal, and Open security levels.
-Accounting To enable accounting, select Enabled from the Accounting drop-down list.
-On setting this option to Enabled , APs post accounting information to the RADIUS server at the specified Accounting interval .
-Enterprise, Personal, and Open security levels.
+Accounting To enable accounting, select Use authentication servers from the Accounting drop-down list.
+On enabling the accounting function, APs post accounting information to the RADIUS server at the specified Accounting interval .
+To use a separate accounting server and an authentication server, choose Use separate servers .
+The accounting server is distinguished from the authentication server specified for the SSID profile.
+To disable the accounting function, choose Disabled .
+Enterprise, Personal, and Oper security levels.
 Authentication survivability To enable authentication survivability, set Authentication survivability to Enabled .
 Specify a value in hours for Cache timeout (global) to set the duration after which the authenticated credentials in the cache must expire.
 When the cache expires, the clients are required to authenticate again.
 You can specify a value within range of 1 to 99 hours and the default value is 24 hours.
 Enterprise security level NOTE: The authentication survivability feature requires ClearPass Policy Manager 6.0.2 or later, and is available only when the New server option is selected authentication.
 On setting this parameter to Enabled , AOS-W Instant authenticates the previously connected clients using EAP-PEAP authentication even when connectivity to ClearPass Policy Manager is temporarily lost.
 The Authentication survivability feature is not applicable when a RADIUS server is configured as an internal server.
 MAC authentication To enable MAC address based authentication for Personal and Open security levels, set MAC authentication to Enabled.
-For Enterprise security level, the following options are available: Perform MAC authentication before 802.1X - Select this checkbox to use 802.1X authentication only when the MAC authentication is successful.
-MAC authentication fail-thru - On selecting this checkbox, the 802.1X authentication is attempted when the MAC authentication fails.
-Enterprise, Personal, and Open security levels.
-Delimiter character Specify a character (for example, colon or dash) as a delimiter for the MAC address string.
-When configured, the OAW-IAP will use the delimiter in the Enterprise, Personal, and Open security levels.
+For Enterprise security level, the following options are available: Perform MAC authentication before 802.1X - Select this checkbox to use 802.1X authentication only when the MAC authentication is Enterprise, Personal, and Oper security levels.

-Table 21: Configuration Parameters for WLAN Security Settings in an Employee or Voice Network
+Table 21: Configuration Parameters for WLAN Security y Settings in an Employee or Voice Network